DEFRA/wildlife-licencing-tests/README.md

 # wildlife-licencing-tests
 A repository for storing end-to-end tests (For regression testing of the wildlife licensing service, part of SDDS)

+## Current repo status

+Work on the frontend service is paused as of April 2024.

 # create .env file from cypress root

 ## To build and run local image